Joint mortgage when one applicant is Self-Employed

 Does a mortgage have to be in joint names?

 You can easily take out a mortgage by yourself if you can afford it.
 Many people opt for joint mortgages to be able to combine their incomes and afford more expensive houses in comparison to doing it alone.

 There are plenty of mortgage schemes out there if you are struggling to buy a property alone but would like to.
 There are first time buyer schemes as well as schemes that allow you to buy part of the house now and the rest later.

 You can get out of a joint mortgage too by buying out the other applicant’s share or simply selling the house and splitting the profits.
 If you are in a joint mortgage and having issues it is worth seeking expert advice as soon as you can.

 How can a Mortgage Broker from Choice Finance help me?

-Here at Choice Finance, we have access to the independent mortgage market meaning we can access mortgage deals that are not available through high street lenders.
+We work from a comprehensive panel which is representative of the whole of the market.
 There are many different routes to obtain a mortgage and here at Choice Finance we want to know you have made the right choice for you.